Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 10. Rent an E-Bike

-Rent an e-bike on State Street and then hop on the Cabrillo Bike Path to Butterfly Beach.
+E-bikes are all the rage, and they are the perfect way to explore Santa Barbara.
+We rented an e-bike on State Street and then hopped on the Cabrillo Bike Path to Butterfly Beach.
 It’s a stunner!

 Beware you will have to turn right at Channel Drive to Fairway Road where you will enjoy the most beautiful path filled with flowers and greenery and the beach and ocean to your right as shown above.